 The IRS defines a fundraising event as any event having the primary purpose of raising funds and requires that charitable organizations identify and report all fundraising event income.
 This policy is intended to aid in compliance with the IRS requirements.
-The Office of Gift & Alumni Information Management will determine whether each event is a fundraising event based on the information submitted during the event approval process.
+Gift Accounting will determine whether each event is a fundraising event based on the information submitted during the event approval process.

 If an event is determined to be a fundraising event, it requires additional approval from the Vice President for Development and Alumni Relations and is subject to the additional requirements in this policy.
 Written approval is needed before proceeding with the event and should be obtained as early as possible during the planning stages of any event.

 If the ticket price of attendance at an event contains a gift portion, it is a requirement to inform each individual invited of the actual fair market value of attending the event.
 The donation credit is the difference between the actual value of attendance and the ticket price.

 If a charitable auction is part of the fundraising event, then additional guidelines apply.
 Please see the Charitable Auction Policy.

 An approved Event Approval Form should accompany all check requests and deposits submitted for a fundraising event.

 - At least 60 days prior to a fundraising event, an Event Approval Form should be completed and forwarded to the Development and Alumni Relations, Gift Accounting.
 Signed forms can be faxed, emailed, or sent via Campus Mail.
 Event forms require the signature of the UGA unit’s Vice President, Dean, or Director.

 - Gift Accounting will forward to the Vice President for Development and Alumni Relations for approval.

 - Upon Vice President for Development and Alumni Relations approval, Gift Accounting will forward the documentation to Financial Accounting for further processing and the UGA unit will be notified of the vice president’s approval.